DataDog/hiring-engineers/answers.md

 ```
 This will create a file called `my_metric.yaml` with `instances: [{}]` as its contents, on the `conf.d` folder as required by the documentation.

-The next step is create the metric itself.
+The next step is to create the metric itself.
 The names of the configuration and check files must match, so in this case, our check file will be called `my_metric.py`, and it must be created inside the `checks.d` folder.
 ```shell script
 vim /etc/datadog-agent/checks.d/my_metric.py